How to Find a Career – For Introverts Who Like to Work Alone

 You’ll find introverts in all walks of life,” says Shoya Zichy, co-author of Career Match.
 “However, you’ll find that more of them seek professions such as biologists, engineers, computer programmers, economists, and writers.
 These occupations require that people spend more time alone rather than working in teams.”

-4. Learn what introversion is
+5. Learn more about what introversion is

 People with introverted personality traits: